Skip to content

 Ablation Study

-Configuration Music-AVQA AVQA Note
+Configuration Music-AVQA AVQA Description

-w/o CMR, w/o CAP 62.43 57.43 Baseline (missing audio)
+w/o CMR w/o CAP 62.43 57.43 Baseline (Missing Audio)

-+CMR only 67.21 61.78 Retrieval contributes +4.78/+4.35
++CMR only 67.21 61.78 Retrieval brings +4.78/+4.35

-+CAP only 64.11 59.64 Purification alone is also effective
++CAP only 64.11 59.64 Purification itself is effective

-+CMR+CAP (full) 69.37 63.25 Combination yields best performance
++CMR+CAP (Full) 69.37 63.25 Combination yields best results

 Key Findings